Tekenlight/blog-tekenlight/_posts/2019-02-21-database-deadlock-mysql.md

 ---
 layout: post
-title: Database deadlock - The dark world of MySQL
+title: Deadlock - The dark world of MySQL
-description: How to solve - Deadlock found when trying to get lock - error in MySql
+description: How we solved an interesting deadlock error in MySql
 ---

 {{ page.title }}
 ================

 <p class="meta">
-    Published on 21/Feb/2019 <br/>
     Saptarshi Chatterjee
 </p>

 ---